lyufeiyu/emrgszu/content/home.md

 ## Join Us

 We warmly welcome students who are curious, self-driven, and passionate about research to join our group.
 Our lab maintains an open, collaborative, and inspiring research atmosphere, where students enjoy close mentorship, active discussions, and a strong sense of community.
 With stable funding from national and regional projects, we provide solid support for academic exploration, conference travel, and personal development.
-Many of our students have published in top-tier venues, won competitive awards, and progressed to top global PhD programs.
+Many of our students have published in top-tier venues, won competitive awards.
 If you are interested in evolutionary computation, intelligent optimization, or learning systems, we sincerely invite you to explore opportunities with us!

 📧 **Email:** [yu.zhou@szu.edu.cn](mailto:yu.zhou@szu.edu.cn)
-📍 **Location:** Room 512, Yuehai Campus, Shenzhen University
+📍 **Location:** Office 412, Zhiteng Building, Yuehai Campus, Shenzhen University.

 ---